Hello Surgeon

 Prone Knee Bending Test

-Prone Knee Bending Test (also known as reversed lasegue test) is used to evaluate the nerve roots of the upper lumbar spine (L2 to L4) especially the femoral nerve.
+Prone Knee Bending Test (known as reversed Lasegue test) is used to evaluate the nerve roots of the upper lumbar spine (L2 to L4) especially the femoral nerve.

-How do you do the Prone Knee Bending Test?
+How to Perform the Prone Knee Bending Test?

 • The patient is positioned prone, and the clinician stabilizes the ischium to prevent an anterior rotation of the pelvis.